 COMMUNICATION

-The parties will meet on at least a quarterly basis or as required.
+Over the course of this Agreement, the parties will meet on at least a quarterly basis or as required.
 Other meetings between the parties will occur as required.
 The parties Coordinators shall ensure regular and on-going communication between the parties via phone, email notices, and other forms of communication e.g. via community.openfoodnetwork.org

 MEDIATION